Iceland at Euro 2016: A Tactical Breakdown of the Greatest Upset in Modern Football

 What does Iceland’s 2016 upset mean for football today and the World Cup in 2026?

 It predicted the set-piece and long-throw renaissance now reshaping elite football, and it is the tactical blueprint every underdog will study before the 48-team World Cup in 2026.
-Iceland proved that organisation plus a manufactured set-piece edge can beat raw talent — and the game has spent the years since proving them right.
+Iceland proved that organisation plus a manufactured set-piece edge can beat raw talent — and the decade since has produced the receipts.

 For 2026, the relevance is direct.
-An expanded 48-team field means more mismatches, more group-stage minnows facing superpowers, more occasions where a smaller nation needs precisely Iceland’s answer: a compact block, a refusal to chase the ball, and a rehearsed way to score without out-playing anyone.
-The teams that thrive in the underdog slots will not be the ones who try to pass with Brazil or France.
-They will be the ones who, like Iceland in Nice, decide the contest will be fought on their terms — and who have an Aron Gunnarsson, the overlooked man whose unglamorous job quietly decides the game.
+An expanded 48-team field means 16 more teams, 24 extra matches, and far more mismatches — more group-stage minnows facing superpowers, more occasions where a smaller nation needs precisely Iceland’s answer: a compact block, a refusal to chase the ball, and a rehearsed way to score without out-playing anyone.
+The underdogs who advance will not be the ones who try to pass with Brazil or France; they will be the ones who decide the contest will be fought on their terms — and who have an Aron Gunnarsson, the overlooked man whose unglamorous job quietly decides the game.

 The greatest upset in modern football was not an accident of one night.
 It was a plan, executed by a player nobody was watching, and the rest of football has spent a decade catching up to it.

-Sources: ESPN match stats; UEFA match report; The FA report; NBC Sports on Iceland’s qualifying wins over the Netherlands; SciSports tactical analysis.
+Sources: ESPN match stats; UEFA match report; The FA report; NBC Sports on Iceland’s qualifying wins over the Netherlands; SciSports tactical analysis; Sports Illustrated on Iceland’s facility programme; Goal on Iceland’s coaching ratio; ESPN on Thomas Grønnemark; Sky Sports on Brentford’s long throws.

 The Book of Life Orvi · 2026